 “Why don’t we try to use the mirror and get back Sheryl,” Leann spoke.

-“This place is not safe, I wouldn’t even trust those guards “male demons” you have in the entrance, they are still, demons you know…”
+“This place is not safe, I wouldn’t even trust those guards “male demons” you have in the entrance, they are still, demons you know . . .”

 I have tried to leave this place Leann, but I guess by my weakened state, I’m no longer able to leave and I fear that’s something Tanya is aware of; I wish I could know what’s she after.